dfelinto/blender-manual/manual/modeling/meshes/selecting/loops.rst

 .. note:: *Vertex* mode

-   In *Vertex* select mode, you can use the same hotkeys when *clicking on the edges* (not on the vertices), but this will directly select the corresponding face loop...
+   In *Vertex* select mode, you can use the same shortcuts when *clicking on the edges* (not on the vertices), but this will directly select the corresponding face loop...

 .. _fig-mesh-select-advanced-loop-ring: